arvinesmaeily/StockMarketTrendPrediction/README.md

 # StockMarketTrendPrediction

-Predicting the trend of a stock on the Iranian Stock Exchange
+Predicting the trend of a stock on the Iranian Stock Exchange using LSTM and GRU Networks

 ## Data